Top Ranking Australian University deploys QLess to Improve the Student Experience

 Within just three weeks of implementation, QLess eliminated more than 2,812 collective hours of physical wait time.
 This equals 382.59 days, or just over a year of physical queuing time students would have squandered otherwise.

-The Director of Student Services reports that, “overall, student and administrative feedback has been highly positive.
+The Director of Student Services reports that “overall, student and administrative feedback has been highly positive.
 The situation will improve further as more of our students take advantage of this fantastic new functionality.”

 Mike Wheble – Managing Director of Hague Australia stated “the key to this project was working closely with both the University and QLess teams.
 At the very start, all three teams had clear objectives, and these were to improve efficiency within the student service centre, improve the student experience and reduce staff workloads.
 Using the QLess solution, we have achieved all three goals”.

 Hague Australia is the exclusive partner for QLess in Australia and New Zealand.
 To date, we have over forty locations using QLess in Australia and over 1,000 worldwide.
-The reason businesses use QLess within their student centres, customer service centres and health clinics is clear; QLess utilises one thing that every student, customer and patient has; a mobile phone.
+The reason businesses use QLess within their student centres, customer service centres and health clinics is clear; QLess utilises one thing that every student, customer and patient have; a mobile phone.

 Want to know more about QLess and how it can fit within your business?
 Email us at firstname.lastname@example.org or complete the request below for an informal discussion.